The Library

 THE COLLECTION

-Please only donate books that will strengthen and enhance our collection and further our Jewish mission (see Donation Guidelines).
+Please only donate books that will strengthen and enhance our collection and further our Jewish mission (see Donation Guidelines below).
 For good quality books outside the scope of our collection, consider donating to another local organization, such as Mission Mart or Value Village.
 For more ideas, check out the suggestions from the Halifax Public Libraries: (https://www.halifaxpubliclibraries.ca/support/donate/donate-books-and-other-items/).

 DONATION